On the symplectic geometry of branched hyperbolic surfaces in genus two: Pentagon representations

-\begin{fact} The representation \(\rho_1\) arises as the holonomy of a complete hyperbolic structure on \(\Sigma_1\) with totally geodesic boundary \(\gamma\) (as explained in Section \ref{sec:Fenchel-Nielsen-coordinates-one-holed-torus}).
+\begin{fact} The representation \(\rho_1\) is the holonomy of a complete hyperbolic structure on \(\Sigma_1\) with totally geodesic boundary \(\gamma\) (as explained in Section \ref{sec:Fenchel-Nielsen-coordinates-one-holed-torus}).
 Furthermore, there exists a pentagonal fundamental domain \(\mathcal D\) for action of \(\textnormal{Im}(\rho_1)\) on the hyperbolic plane.
 (Remark: this is not the polygonal model of $\rho_1$ that we described in Section~\ref{sec:polygonal-model-one-holed-tori}.) \end{fact}

 Although this claim is standard, we provide a proof here, not only to make our discussion as self-contained as possible, but also because the argument will be needed to show that \(\rho\) is geometrizable.